ctrl-exec - Security Operations

 exit 0

 DISPATCHER_HOST is the target agent hostname as recorded in the registry — it is not caller-supplied and cannot be spoofed.
 The state directory should be 0700 owned by the user the hook runs as.
-The hook should be set 0700 with root ownership; its parent directory should not be writable by the ctrl-exec process.
+The hook should be set 0700 with root ownership; its parent directory should not be writable by the dispatcher process.

 CA Compromise Recovery

 If the CA private key is compromised, every cert signed by it must be treated as untrusted.
-An attacker with the CA key can issue valid agent certificates and connect to any agent as if they were the ctrl-exec.
+An attacker with the CA key can issue valid agent certificates and connect to any agent as if they were the dispatcher.

 Recovery procedure: